-‘Things have always stayed the same here,’ says Henry Hodgson, fifth generation of his family to run their home as a guesthouse, ‘it would be rude to change them now.’
-And that’s the joy of this Victorian country house.
-Beautifully set on Lough Corrib, with huge sash windows and original shutters, the house was built in 1840, though the family has lived here since the 17th century.
-Inside, you are transported to a calmer, more dignified time, where a gong heralds dinner and the breakfast coffee is served in original ’50s glass Cona receptacles, warmed by methylated spirit burners.
-Henry is charming and funny and totally at ease; his wife Lucy is a marvellous cook and dinner is always delicious.
+‘Things have always stayed the same here,’ says Henry Hodgson, the fifth generation to run the family home as a guest house, ‘it would be rude to change them now.’
+And that’s the joy of this Victorian country house, which first welcomed paying guests in 1890, as a sporting lodge.
+Beautifully set on Lough Corrib, with huge sash windows and original shutters, the house was built in 1842, though the family has owned the estate since the 18th century.
+Inside, you are transported to a calmer, more dignified time (wifi is the only modern concession), where a gong heralds dinner and the breakfast coffee is served in original ’50s glass Cona receptacles, warmed by methylated spirit burners.
+Henry is charming and funny and totally at ease; his wife Lucy (they have three young daughters) is a marvellous cook and dinner is always delicious.
 You feel completely relaxed: what more could you possibly want?
 Room keys?
 ‘We don’t have them,’ says Henry, ‘your things will be perfectly safe.’
 And you know, without doubt, that he speaks the truth.

 +353 (0)9155 2312; currarevagh.com